boscoh/WebGLStarterKit/readme.md

 # Quick example

-The `WebGLStarterKit` assumes that you want to use ES6 and has been configured for that with `node.js`.
+The `WebGLStarterKit` assumes that you want to use ES6.

 Let's create a simple WebGL app `octahedron.js`.